awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 If you had an active Spot Instance request before October 2017, when Amazon EC2 began supporting this service\-linked role, Amazon EC2 created the **AWSServiceRoleForEC2Spot** role in your AWS account\.
 For more information, see [A New Role Appeared in My Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared) in the *IAM User Guide*\.

 Ensure that this role exists before you use the AWS CLI or an API to request a Spot Instance\.
-To create the role, use the IAM console as follows\.

-**To manually create the AWSServiceRoleForEC2Spot service\-linked role**
+**To create AWSServiceRoleForEC2Spot using the console**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.